-- 1. Download SpectrumTM Technology Platform using the download instructions contained in your welcome letter. - Extract the downloaded file to a temporary location on the server where you want to install SpectrumTM Technology Platform. - 3.
+- Download SpectrumTM Technology Platform using the download instructions contained in your welcome letter. - 2.
+Extract the downloaded file to a temporary location on the server where you want to install SpectrumTM Technology Platform. - 3.
 Double-click install.exe. - 4.
 The installer guides you through the installation process.
+Note the following: The installer guides you through the installation process.
 Note the following: - If you are setting up an environment where the configuration database is installed on a separate server choose Server only.
 Otherwise choose Standard installation. - When prompted, select the modules that you want to install. - Make sure that SpectrumTM Technology Platform is selected. - If you are installing the SAP Module you must install Advanced Matching Module.
 The Enterprise Tax Module is optional.
 The Universal Addressing Module is only required if you will be using the SAP module service SAPValidateAddressWithCandidates. - When prompted, enter the HTTP port that you want to use then press Enter.
 The default is 8080.
-For a complete listing of ports used by SpectrumTM Technology Platform see Network Ports on page 10. - 5.
+For a complete listing of ports used by SpectrumTM Technology Platform see Network Ports on page 11. - 5.
 Unless you are installing a cluster and you cleared the check box to start the server after installation, the SpectrumTM Technology Platform server starts when the installation is complete.
 Wait for the server to start.